 - High body mass index.

 It is unclear whether these factors act in specific, pathological ways or whether they accelerate an underlying process.
-Interestingly, moderate alcohol consumption has been found to be inversely correlated with hearing loss.

 Problems are often first noted in noisy environments; there is usually a slow, insidious onset of symptoms with gradual progression.
-However, some people may feel their hearing has suddenly worsened due to crossing a 'threshold' where the symptoms become noticeable.
+However, some people may feel their hearing has suddenly worsened due to crossing a "threshold" where the symptoms become noticeable.
 (It is also known that the rate of hearing decline is a highly variable, non-linear process.)

 There are no definitive signs of presbyacusis.
 Auroscopy may reveal wax (cerumen) accumulation.
-10% sodium bicarbonate drops will help to dissolve this and may improve symptoms, when reassessment can take place.
+Olive oil or 10% sodium bicarbonate drops will help to dissolve this and may improve symptoms, when reassessment can take place.
 Opacification of the tympanic membrane is a normal feature of ageing and does not affect the acoustic efficiency of the ear.

 Presbyacusis is a diagnosis of exclusion and should not be made as a blanket diagnosis in the elderly person with hearing loss until other possible causes have been considered and excluded/thought unlikely.
 Consider: